 The biggest asset of Mark Murphy’s guidebook is how it highlights that having the right attitude about the position you’re acquiring is just as important as your skill set.

-While all employees want to hire pros with high-quality assets, approaching the hiring process by vetting star attitudes will boost your productivity.
-The book includes easy-to-understand ways to find the attitude qualities you’re targeting, helping you design questions that pull that from the recruits.
+All employees want to hire pros with high-quality assets.
+But approaching the hiring process by vetting star attitudes will boost your productivity.
+The book includes easy-to-understand ways to find the attitude qualities you’re targeting.
+And this also helps you design questions that pull that from the recruits.

 Why I wrote this: